Trump welcomes first leader from sub-Saharan Africa

 The crude remark, along with another reported conversation in which Trump mused Nigerians wouldn't want to return to their "huts" if they came to the US, remain the President's most well-known views of Africa, a place he talks about rarely and hasn't visited.

 The White House hopes Monday's meeting will help shift those perceptions, at least slightly.
-The two leaders will hold talks in the Oval Office before moving to a working lunch.
+The two leaders held talks in the Oval Office before moving to a working lunch.
 They'll take questions from reporters at a joint news conference in the afternoon.

+"We have many things that we do together, as you know, especially on terrorism, terrorism-related," Trump said in the Oval Office before the meeting began.
+"I look forward to our discussion today, very important, again, especially as it relates to terrorism.
+That's terrorism here and terrorism all over the world.
+It's a hotbed, and we're going to be stopping that."

 Nigeria is Africa's most populous country and a leading crude oil exporter, so economic matters will be on the agenda, particularly as China makes major investments across Africa.